Nikolai Voronov: Postwar

 In May 1946, Voronov began the establishment of the Academy of Artillery Sciences.
 He was also elected a deputy of the Soviet of the Union.
 In 1950, he was released from his position and became the president of the Academy of Artillery Sciences, responsible for developing strategic nuclear weapons.
 In 1953, he was appointed chief of the Military Artillery Command Academy in Leningrad.
 In October 1958, transferred to the Group of Inspectors General of the Ministry of Defence due to health issues, where he was until his death.
 In 1963, Voronov published his memoirs, titled 'На службе военной', or On Military Service.
 On 7 May 1965, he was awarded the title Hero of the Soviet Union on the 20th anniversary of the end of World War II.
 On 23 February 1968, a tumor was discovered and Voronov was operated on.
 On 28 February he died without regaining consciousness.

-He was cremated and his ashes was buried in the Kremlin Wall Necropolis.
+He was cremated and his ashes were buried in the Kremlin Wall Necropolis.